cwccie/ML_model_Comparison_fuzzy-artmap-KNN/README.md

 ######################################################################################

-Thank You to CharlesPDX ( https://github.com/CharlesPDX ) for solving the code problems in this script that I could not find
+Thank You to CharlesPDX ( https://github.com/CharlesPDX ) for solving the code problems in this script that I could not